-VISITS: We love to share what we do and believe in allowing the public, especially rockhounds, the opportunity to visit our mining operations.
+VISITS: We love to share what we do and try to make visits available for clubs each year so you can visit our mining operations.
 Keep in mind, these are active operations and we are subject (as you are) to all Federal, State, and County rules and regulations, particularly the federal Mining Safety and Health Administration (MSHA).
 Safety is paramount in everything we do.
-For any visits, you must read our safety rules and sign a liability release form.
+For any visits, you must select and read our safety rules and sign a liability release form.

 CLUB VISITS.
 You must make all your arrangements through your club for dates, meeting times, etc., and not through us.
 However, all claim information, tools, safety, etc., is covered below and you will need to understand and comply with this information even if you are visiting with your club.

-TIME: Generally we operate the amazonite and smoky quartz claims between 1 June and 1 August.
-This is the best time to try to schedule a visit.
-We may be able to do so out side this time frame, especially for clubs.
+TIME: Generally we operate the amazonite and smoky quartz claims between 1 June and 1 August but your club may be able to schedule a visit out side this window if it has a special request or need.
 The claims open at 9 AM and close at 4 PM on visit days.
-If there is bad weather, we will call digging early for safety reasons.
+Your club visit may have differing times.
+Check with the trip leader.
+In any event, if there is bad weather, we will call digging early for safety reasons.

-If you are not a member of a CLUB VISIT or an OPEN DIG, there is no digging or trespassing allowed.
+Except as authorized during a CLUB or OPEN DIG visit, there is no digging or trespassing allowed.
 Digging of any kind and picking up minerals of any kind violate the Forest Service and State permits and Federal law.
 Unless you have specific written permission from me, Joseph L. Dorris, you do not have permission to dig or pick up minerals on our mining claims.

 You do have permission to conduct other activities on the National Forest where our claims are located with the exception of access roads (for vehicles) and active mine sites (for all activity).
-Access roads and active mine sites are off limits and you can be cited for trespassing as well as mineral trespass.
+Active mine sites are easily identifiable due to the open excavations, presence of equipment or tools, and recently disturbed ground.
+Access roads and active mine sites are always off limits and you can be cited for trespassing as well as mineral trespass.
 This is primarily a safety issue and is necessary for us to comply with MSHA and Forest Service regulations.

 If you are in the Crystal Peak District, you can recognize our claims by the red- and white-topped posts.
 (Please note that I am not the only claim owner who uses this marking.
 Make certain you know who’s claims you are on.)